-We will provide a welcome pack comprising tea, coffee, milk, bread, butter and jam, cake for an afternoon tea upon arrival.
+We will provide a welcome pack comprising tea, coffee, milk, bread, butter, jam and cake for an afternoon tea upon arrival.
 For returning guests, the chickens have moved to Edale, but we will still provide eggs in the welcome pack.
 Also included are cleaning materials, foil, cling film and kitchen roll.
-We also provide bathroom toiletries for your comfort, please ask for nappy disposal bags if required.
-A high chair and travel cot is provided in the oaks at no extra charge, but you will need to bring your own bedding.
-We also have buggies, bouncing chairs, toddler toys and soft toys (used for the grandchildren) which you are welcome to borrow if it saves space in the car!
+We also provide bathroom toiletries for your comfort.
+A high chair and travel cot is provided in The Oaks at no extra charge, but you will need to bring your own bedding.
 Please just ask for more information.